Deepanshi-05/GDP-Growth-Analysis-Project/README.md

 # GDP-Growth-Analysis-Project
 Overview
-The GDP Growth Analysis Project is a data analysis and visualization project that explores the Gross Domestic Product (GDP) of various countries over time.
+The GDP Growth Analysis Project is a data analysis and visualization project that explores various countries' Gross Domestic Product (GDP) over time.
 GDP is a crucial indicator of economic performance, representing the total value of all goods and services produced within a country over a specific period.
 This project aims to analyze GDP growth, compare GDP across different countries, and visualize the data using interactive plots.

 Project Objectives
 Analyze GDP Growth: Understand how the GDP of various countries has grown or contracted over time.